SibNN/asr_eval/README.md

 Evaluation tools for Automatic Speech Recognition

-See the docs/ dir for the documentation.
+See sibnn.github.io/asr_eval/ for the documentation.